 Over time, studies have allowed surgeons to scale back treatment even more.
 Lumpectomy followed by radiation is just as effective as mastectomy.
 Many women do not need all their axillary lymph nodes removed, a procedure that can cause severe swelling and serious infections.

-“We’ve come to understand that radical surgical treatment is not universally beneficial,” says Jacqueline Jeruss, M.D., Ph.D., director of the Breast Care Center at the U-M Comprehensive Cancer Center.
+“We’ve come to understand that radical surgical treatment is not universally beneficial,” says Jacqueline Jeruss, M.D., Ph.D., director of the Breast Care Center at the U-M Rogel Cancer Center.

 “We want to offer patients the best treatment possible, tailored to their disease presentation.
 We aim to identify a surgical plan that removes the cancer while sparing the patient the potentially avoidable and unnecessary morbidities of surgical care,” she adds.

 Similarly, radiation treatments have improved.
 Newer technology allows radiation oncologists to plan therapy that targets the breast but avoids the heart.

 “We can outline areas at risk slice by slice on a CT scan, and then we can outline what we want to miss, like the heart,” says Reshma Jagsi, M.D., D.Phil., professor and deputy chair of radiation oncology at U-M.

 Add to that a surprising low-tech solution: Have the patient hold her breath.
 This pushes the lung up, which moves the heart farther away from the breastbone, adding another layer of protection.

 An analysis of more than 1,000 breast cancer patients treated with radiation at U-M found these approaches led to excellent outcomes in terms of both preventing recurrence and reducing cardiac events.

 Radiation courses are getting shorter, too.
 Instead of coming for daily treatments for six weeks, some patients now come for only three weeks.
 They get higher daily doses of radiation but less dose overall.
 And that has also translated into fewer side effects.